 Extreme weather, rising sea levels, extinction of plants and animals.
 Don’t use plastics, don’t burn energy, don’t fly on holiday.
 There are no end of negative messages about climate change and irreparable damage to the world’s ecosystems.Read More

 International House is protecting our planet

-It’s time for the whole IH network to show our students, our teachers, and the industry, that we are leading the way and making a real difference for the future.
+It’s time for the whole IH network to lead the way and making a real difference for the future - think what we can achieve!

 We may each only take small steps at first, but combined together this can have a big impact.
-If together 5000 members of staff and 200,000 students change just one thing – think what we can achieve!
+If together 5000 members of staff and 200,000 students change just one thing, that is a huge impact.

 Positive contributions to promote environmental sustainability.